AR 15 Parts Explained: The Beginners Walk Thru

 The AR-15: America’s RifleAR 15 Rifle Parts

-The AR-15 is widely considered to be America's Rifle.
-The AR platform is an easy-to-assemble and use system for shooting.
+The AR-15 is widely considered America's Rifle.
+The AR platform is an easy-to-assemble and use shooting system.
 It is an excellent tool for sports and defense alike.
 Versions or variations of the rifle are still being used by law enforcement and special operations units all across America.

 The AR platform is a great place to start, no matter the style of rifle you want.
-With simple tools, you can quickly build, assemble, tear down, clean, and work on your AR Rifle.
+You can quickly build, assemble, tear down, clean, and work on your AR Rifle with simple tools.
 The AR-15 will be the weapon of choice for many Americans for years.
 If you do not have one, get one.

 Quick Breakdown of the Most Common AR 15 Configuration